junaidiiith/cats-vs-dogs/README.md

 ### 3. **Infant Axis Learning**

+The "Infant Axis" methodology creates a species-neutral measure of juvenility based on established morphometric principles ([Nature][3]):

-- Combine cat and dog features as "adult" samples
+- **Cross-Species Training**: Combine cat and dog features as "adult" samples to create a species-neutral baseline
-- Create synthetic "juvenile" samples by modifying features
+- **Synthetic Juvenile Generation**: Create synthetic "juvenile" samples by modifying features according to documented infant morphology patterns
-- Train a logistic regression model to distinguish adult vs juvenile
+- **Machine Learning Classification**: Train a logistic regression model to distinguish adult vs juvenile using only age labels (no human preferences)
-- The model learns which geometric features indicate juvenility
+- **Feature Learning**: The model learns which geometric features indicate juvenility across species boundaries

+**Scientific Validation**: This approach mirrors recent cross-species infant-face morphometric work in great apes and other mammals, using entirely geometric measurements rather than subjective ratings.

 ### 4. **OCI Calculation**